objektwerks/scala3/README.md

 Scala 3
 -------
->Scala 3 feature tests and model.
+>Scala 3 feature tests, to include model with uPickle and scala-java-time.

 Test
 ----